MatteoBasili/chandy-lamport-project/README.md

 The solution is tested on a pipelined deployed application that works like this: there are processes (or nodes) that all start with the same (integer) balance (in dollars); every second, each process transfers funds (an integer between 1 and 100 dollars) to another process at random; a process, also chosen at random, takes a snapshot of the system every two seconds; this whole process is carried out for a total of 10 seconds; funds transferred and snapshots taken are displayed to the user.
 Ultimately, an `output` directory will be created with network process logs and GoVector logs, which can be useful for monitoring, verifying, diagnosing, and replaying distributed system states.<br>
 Then, this program calculates snapshots of financial transactions based on the Chandy-Lamport algorithm.

-For a more detailed specification of the system, please see the report.
+For a more detailed specification of the system, please see the [Report](https://golang.org/doc/code.html).

 ## Setup